Entry requirements, skills and interests (physician associate)

 You’ll usually need a bioscience-related first degree to get onto one of the training programmes available.

-An undergraduate integrated Master of Physician Associate Studies at the University of Central Lancashire is also available.
-This course requires A-levels for entry.
+Two undergraduate integrated Master of Physician Associate Studies programmes are now available.
+These courses require A-levels or equivalent for entry.

 Alternatively, if you’re a registered healthcare professional such as a nurse, allied health professional or midwife you can also apply to become a physician associate.

 Use our course finder to get a list of universities running the programmes.